freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## Documentation

-<a href='https://docs.python.org/3/' target='_blank' rel='nofollow'>Python is well documented</a>.
-These docs include tutorials, guides, references and meta information for language.
+[Python](https://docs.python.org/3) is well documented.
+These docs include tutorials, guides, references, and meta information for the language.

 Another important reference is the Python Enhancement Proposals (<a href='https://www.python.org/dev/peps/' target='_blank' rel='nofollow'>PEPs</a>).
 Included in the PEPs is a style guide for writing Python code, <a href='https://www.python.org/dev/peps/pep-0008/' target='_blank' rel='nofollow'>`PEP 8`</a>.